ria-ahyoung/medium-trends-daily/template/dynamic.md

 <blockquote>The prom-client (Prometheus Client) is the most popular library for Node.js, with approximately 2 million weekly downloads.
 This library…</blockquote>

 <h3>3.
-Node.js is Not Single-Threaded - <a href="https://medium.com/@tkachenko.hello/node-js-is-not-single-threaded-1383594dbd17" target="_blank" rel="noopener noreferrer">link</a></h3>
+How to find production memory leaks in Node.js applications? - <a href="https://medium.com/@amirilovic/how-to-find-production-memory-leaks-in-node-js-applications-a1b363b4884f" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Tkachenko Evgeny`**
+✍️ **posted by `Aleksandar Mirilovic`**

-<blockquote>Node.js is known as a blazingly fast server platform with its revolutionary single-thread architecture, utilizing server resources more…</blockquote>
+<blockquote>After months of effort, I fixed a tricky Node.js memory leak.
+Learn the tools and steps that led to success! 🚀</blockquote>

 <h3>4.
-Mastering JavaScript Type Detection: Techniques and Best Practices - <a href="https://medium.com/@jsdevspace/mastering-javascript-type-detection-techniques-and-best-practices-08f1218385e4" target="_blank" rel="noopener noreferrer">link</a></h3>
+Deploy Node.js backend for free on Vercel - <a href="https://medium.com/javascript-in-plain-english/deploy-node-js-backend-for-free-on-vercel-ce9fa8f20b7e" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Jsdevspace`**
+✍️ **posted by `✨ Upeksha Herath`**

-<blockquote>This guide dives deep into JavaScript type detection, demystifying how to accurately judge data types — a skill essential for coding…</blockquote>
+<blockquote>Deploying any frontends for free is not a big deal.
+You have plenty of options like Vercel, Firebase, GitHub Pages and many more.
+Even…</blockquote>

 <h3>5.
 100% Free Vector Search with OpenLlama, Postgres, Node.js and Next.js - <a href="https://medium.com/javascript-in-plain-english/100-free-vector-search-with-openllama-postgres-nodejs-and-nextjs-e496856766f7" target="_blank" rel="noopener noreferrer">link</a></h3>